Supported Benchmarking Crates

 flag to specify

-the crate to run the build command on:build
+the crate to run the build command on:Build only specific benchmarksBy default, To build only

 will build and run all the benchmarks in your project.Sometimes you may want to build and run only a subset of your benchmarks.
 With